 - shrink the tumor before surgery

 - treat cancer when surgery isn’t an option

 Treatment for stage 4 bladder cancer may include:

 - radical cystectomy and removal of the surrounding lymph nodes, followed by surgery to create a new way for urine to exit the body

 - clinical trial drugs

-Because doctors do not yet know what causes bladder cancer, it may not be preventable in all cases.
-However, the following factors and behaviors can reduce your risk of getting bladder cancer:
+Because doctors don’t yet know what causes bladder cancer, it may not be preventable in all cases.
+The following factors and behaviors may help reduce your risk of getting bladder cancer:

 - drinking plenty of water

 Bladder cancer begins in the tissue of the bladder.
 It can cause urinary symptoms, such as urgency and frequency, and systemic symptoms such as fatigue.